 Control Panel Switch Service Test Mode Function Graphic Display Descriptions Forward Drive Switch The Forward Drive Switch enables the machine to drive forward.
 The blue LED indicator will be lit when the Switch is active.
 For the machine to move forward, the Emergency Stop must be reset, the Operator Presence Pedal must be pressed and the Go Pedal must be pressed.
 Note that the Inhibit ( INH ) output must be off (via the Information Switch - see below).
-SPD: F 26.5 REV: OFF DEK: UP E00 SPD: - indicates the drive controller state.
+SPD: F 26.5 REV: OFF DEK: UP E00 SOL: OFF SOL: OFF CP: OFF SPD: - indicates the drive controller state.
 In this case it would display F for forward.
 The three digits display the battery voltage (26.5 volts in this example).
 Reverse Drive Switch The Reverse Drive Switch enables the machine to drive in reverse.
 The blue LED indicator will be lit when the Switch is active.
 For the machine to move backward, the Emergency Stop must be reset, the Operator Presence Pedal must be pressed and the Go Pedal must be pressed.
 Note that the Inhibit ( INH ) output must be off (via the Information Switch - see below).
-SPD: R 26.5 REV: ON E00 SPD: - indicates the drive controller state.
+SPD: R 26.5 REV: ON E00 SOL: OFF DEK: UP E00 SOL: OFF CP: OFF SPD: - indicates the drive controller state.
 In this case it would display R for reverse.
 The three digits display the battery voltage (26.5 volts in this example).
 REV: - indicates that the reverse output is ON.
 Information Switch Pressing the Information Switch toggles the Inhibit output (INH) from the A1 Control Board to the E1 Curtis Speed Controller ON and OFF .
 Note that INH must be OFF in order to test the forward and reverse drive in the Service Test Mode.
-SPD: R. 26.5 BRU: OFF VAC: OFF Extra Pressure and Horn Switches Pressing the Extra Pressure Switch scrolls the DEK: field through the four available deck positions: UP - raised (transport) position VAC - vacuum-only (wet vacuuming) position LOW - standard scrub pressure position HI - extra scrub pressure position Pressing the Horn Switch will move the deck to the selected position.
+SPD: R 26.5 REV: ON EV: ON DEK: UP E00 SOL: OFF CP: OFF INH: - indicates the state of the inhibit signal.
+In this case the inhibit signal is ON.
+E(NN) - displays any active fault codes.
+Extra Pressure and Horn Switches Pressing the Extra Pressure Switch scrolls the DEK: field through the four available deck positions: UP - raised (transport) position VAC - vacuum-only (wet vacuuming) position LOW - standard scrub pressure position HI - extra scrub pressure position Pressing the Horn Switch will move the deck to the selected position.
 Note that the Extra Pressure Switch is locked out while the deck is moving.
 The DEK: line will be highlighted and inverted.
-SPD:R. 26.5BRU:OFFNH:ONE00SOL:OFFDEK:UPCP:OFFDEK:-indicates the scrub deckposition.In this case the deckwould be in the UP (transport)position.
+SPD:R. 26.5BRU:OFFNH:ONE00SOL:OFFDEK:UPCP:OFFOFFDEK:-indicates the scrubdeck position.
+In this casethe deck would be in the UP(transport) position.